Florida Veterans Pension Program

 A & A is also available if the veteran is bedridden, OR if the veteran is a patient in a nursing home due to mental or physical incapacity, OR the veteran is blind, or nearly blind.
 The assistance required by the veteran can be provided in the veteran’s home, a retirement care facility, an independent living facility, or an assisted living facility.

 For A&A, we now have written limits on the net worth of the applicant.
-The Net Worth Limit was set in 2018 to the Community Spouse Resource Allowance (CSRA) as determined by Medicaid, which was at that time $123,600.00.
-For 2023, that was increased by the Cost of Living Adjustment (COLA) to $150,538.00.
+In October 2018, the Net Worth Limit was set to the Community Spouse Resource Allowance (CSRA) as determined by Medicaid.
+Subsequently, it has risen by the cost of living; $154,140.00 in 2024.
 This limit consists of non-exempt assets plus yearly income.
 If the applicant is married, the spouse's assets and income are included in this calculation.
+As of October 18, 2018, Net Worth is the sum of assets, plus income for VA purposes.

 The applicant's primary residence, including up to two acres of land, is excluded as an asset, as are cars used for household transportation, and most household goods.